This page may contain affiliate links. Learn More.

-It’s understandable to be reluctant to raise your rates, especially if you haven’t done it before.
+It’s understandable to be reluctant when raising rates, especially if you haven’t done it before.
 This is a business, not a hobby.
 You do it for an income.
 You work hard every day and you deserve a living wage for that work.

-Do you hate to raise your rates in family childcare because you want to help low income families?
+Do you hate raising rates in family childcare because you have low-income families?
 Do you hesitate because you think they can’t afford it?
 Of course, it’s your business and it’s totally up to you, but if you give price breaks to families, you are really making their budget more important than yours.
 We, as caretakers, tend to do this, but their family is not more important than yours, are they?

 I know you want to help everyone.
 You’re a caregiver.
 I know you have a soft heart.
 That’s how you love your babies so much.
 I do too, but I also need to pay my bills so I won’t be stressed to the max with cut off notices.
-I need to buy the kids quality food and activity supplies.
+The kids need quality food and activity supplies.
 I NEED to have a house and a decent car to drive.
-I need to support my family too.
+My family needs support too.
 So you do!

 Prices rise every year on everything.
 My husband does not get cost of living increases at work.
 He’s been at his job almost 10 years and only makes a tiny fraction more than when he started.
 It makes it super difficult for us to live.
 We are already below the poverty level.

-If you raise your prices 1 dollar per day, and you have 5 days in a week and 7 kids, that’s $35 extra per week.
-If you raise them 2 dollars per day, that’s $70 per week.
+When you raise your prices 1 dollar per day, and you have 5 days in a week and 7 kids, that’s $35 extra per week.
+At 2 dollars per day, that’s $70 per week.
 If you multiply that by 52 weeks in a year, that’s an extra $3640 a year for your family.
 Could you afford to buy your kids more socks or enroll them in soccer, or go on a vacation?

 These are things everyone else is doing.
 It’s okay for you to run your business in a way that helps you do that too.
 You’re not getting rich, that’s for sure, but keeping up with inflation sure can help your family out.